-I'm in crisis and don't know what to do:
+I am in crisis and don't know what to do:

 Reach out to the Welfare Team, who are skilled in supporting students who are worried about university life and offer intervention and support in case of a crisis.
-Y You can visit them at 'The Street' at the Ealing Site, St Mary's Road; on the 2nd floor at the Brentford Site, Paragon House; or talk to the Student Liaison assistant available at the Berkshire Institute of Health.
+You can visit them at 'The Street' at the Ealing Site, St Mary's Road; on the 2nd floor at the Brentford Site, Paragon House; or talk to the Student Liaison assistant available at the Berkshire Institute of Health.

-() studentwelfare@uwl.ac.uk
+🕲 020 8231 2313 💿 studentwelfare@uwl.ac.uk

-Whatever happens, we're here for you.
+Whatever happens, we are here for you.